Sustainable growth report 2024

 REGULATORY COMPLIANCE

-Also in 2024 the maritime industry operated within a multifaceted regulatory framework shaped by organisations such as the International Maritime Organisation (IMO) and the European Union.
-Navigating global waters necessitates strict compliance with international and national standards, the implementation of necessary measures, and a commitment to transparency through consistent reporting.
+In 2025, the maritime industry continued to operate within a complex regulatory framework shaped by organisations such as the International Maritime Organisation (IMO) and the European Union.
+Operating across global waters requires strict compliance with international and national standards, the timely implementation of required measures, and a strong commitment to transparent reporting.

-We advocate for sustainable regulations that drive innovation and investment in eco-friendly technologies, paving the way for cleaner, more efficient vessels and infrastructure.
-Regulations are essential to establishing a global level playing field, and we remain critical of any that fail to achieve this objective.
-Through various partnerships and conferences, we continue to voice our vision for sustainable shipping.
+We support well-designed regulations that foster innovation and encourage investment in environmentally friendly technologies, enabling cleaner and more efficient vessels and infrastructure.
+Clear and consistent regulations are essential to ensure a global level playing field, and we remain critical of measures that do not achieve this objective.
+Through partnerships and active participation in conferences, we continue to share and advocate our vision for sustainable shipping.

 CII